roostercoopllc/sinful-channel-api/README.md

 * All Feature durations and costs can be determined by the Streamer (or Moderators)
 * Redeemed points will be deducted from the redeeming user following a confirmation on behalf of the Streamer or moderators; points may be refunded if the redemption is declined

+#### Notes on usage
+* Currently, you need to have all fields filled out before "starting" the script.
+* Once all fields are completed, you can hit the "Update the Script" Button.
+This will create the rewards if they have not previously been created, and will update the rewards if they were previously created.
+* You must hit the "Stop Tracking Rewards" button before closing OBS since we are running a subprocess outside of OBS and will orphan the process if it is not killed via that button or the task manager.
+* If other problems occur, enable debug mode and view the script logs.

 ## Features
-* Screen Flip - Rotate the Streamer's screen horizontally, vertically, or both for a period of time (minimum value (seconds) | maximum value (seconds))
+* Screen Flip - Rotate the Streamer's screen horizontally, vertically, or both for a period of time value in seconds
-* Crazy Keys - Switch the WASD keys to be bound to a different key on WASD (minimum value (seconds) | maximum value (seconds))
+* Crazy Keys - Switch the WASD keys to be bound to a different key on WASD value in seconds
-* Camera Whirl - REQUIRES CAMERA OVERLAY ENABLED - Change the orientation and position of the Streamer's camera [Rotate (Left, Right), Mirror, Flip, Spin] for a period of time (minimum value (seconds) | maximum value (seconds))
+* Camera Whirl - REQUIRES CAMERA OVERLAY ENABLED - Change the orientation and position of the Streamer's camera [Rotate (Left, Right), Mirror, Flip, Spin] for a period of time value in seconds
 * Total Chaos - Flip the screen, mix up the keys, make it pure chaos.

 ## Authentication